 - Unknown Error - Delivery of this message failed for unknown reasons.

-These errors typically indicate that the carrier has actively blocked your message.
-(See: Troubleshooting Carrier Blocking)
+The following errors typically indicate that the carrier has actively blocked your message:

 - Message Blocked - The destination number you are trying to reach was blocked from receiving this message.